pointo1d/tease/README.md

 Moreover, in an attempt to follow the fundamental KISS (**K**eep **I**t **Simple** **S**tupid) principle, the vision entails the use of text records maintained using Git repositories - by this means, a version of the registered archive respoitory can readily be utilized at both local and remote levels - thus eliminating the "works for me" syndrome.

+Note that the immutability of the stored records is, as the epithet suggests, inviolable whereas the meta-data used in the storage of the records isn't (to the same degeree) and may be modified ruled by the rigour of appropriate change procedures.

 ---

 ## Actors

+### QA Engineer

+The _QA Engineer_ is a read-write role whose responsibilities are to...
+- Ensure the creation & initial registration of the archive repository (write).
+- Ensure the records are correctly attributed (by maintaining the test patterns (+ associated sub-patterns - if any) (read-write).
+- Verify the correctness of submission(s)) &/or...
+- Generate elements of release notes in terms of e.g. known failed tests & their mitigation(s) (if any).

 ### Engineer

-The _Engineer_ has multiple responsibilities...
+The _Engineer_ has 2 basic responsibilities...
-1. Initial creation of the archive repository.
-1. Subsequent submission of evidence records and optionally...
+- Subsequent submission of evidence records and optionally...
-1. Retrieval of created records - to ...
+- Retrieval of created records - to ...
-    1. Verify the correctness of submission(s)) &/or...
+    - Verify the correctness of submission(s)) &/or...
-    1. Generate elements of release notes in terms of e.g. known failed tests & their mitigation(s) (if any).
+    - Generate elements of release notes in terms of e.g. known failed tests & their mitigation(s) (if any).

 ### Project Owner

-The _Project  Owner_ is a read-only role having the responsibility to retrive stored records for the purposes of such things as dashboarding, release note generation et al.
+The _Project  Owner_ is a read-only role having the responsibility to retrive stored records for the purposes of such things as progress/trend dashboarding, release note generation et al.

 ### Auditor

-The _Auditor_ is a read-only role having the responsibility to verify the integrity & correctness of the stored records.
+The _Auditor_ is a read-only role having the sole responsibility to verify the integrity & correctness of the stored records. sile

 ## Use Cases